Gabriela-Patrichi/Java-Program-Vending-Machine/README.md

 # Vending-Machine Program

-This project's goal is to create a program that simulates a vending machine.

 **Project Specifications:**
 - Incorporates solid OOP principles and design: code is organised into well-named classes and logically distributed into the appropriate packages.
 It incorporates interfaces along with their implementation.
 DTO/POJO objects are used.
 - Layered architecture, ensuring the separation of concerns.
 Comprised of model, DAO, view, and service packages.